-[This candida diet bread recipe was by far one of the favorites among the testers, and then readers, of Living Candida-Free.
+[Are you looking for help with candida?
+The Candida Kick-Start is a proven 5-Step program that supports you at every step of the way.
+This candida diet bread recipe was by far one of the favorites among the testers, and then readers, of Living Candida-Free.
 And no wonder–it’s vegan, sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, yeast-free, and low glycemic.
 Suitable for all stages on an anti-candida diet.]

 [photo: Nicole Axworthy]

 I have to credit (blame?) my mom for the reason I’m not much of a bread fan.

 Although she was an accomplished baker, my mom never did master the arena of bread baking.